PEMF for Osteoporosis & Fracture Healing (+Video)

 Although the potential of PEMF therapy was recognized decades ago, even today this therapeutic modality remains on the outer margins of Western medicine.
 Much of the PEMF research has been conducted in China and Russia and many of these research reports are not available in English-language medical databases.

 The bone-building potential of PEMFs (Pulsed Electromagnetic Fields) has been a topic of interest to me since 1985, when I was exposed to the work of orthopedic surgeon, Dr. Robert Becker.
 His book (2), The Body Electric, introduced me and much of the world to the possibility that certain electrical fields could stimulate bone regeneration.
 Today, 35 years later, one can find more than 5,000 scientific articles on PEMF and bone health, yet there are still many uncertainties and few human clinical trials.

 In the 2000s researchers indeed verified that PEMFs could stimulate healing of selected fractures (3).
 Soon bone stem cells became a focus of research and it was found that application of an alternating electric current to these mesenchymal cells could encourage these stem cells to develop into bone-building osteoblasts and promote fracture healing (4).
-Today in 2020 the use of “electrical stimulation” to help resolve non-union fractures where fracture healing is impaired, and to heal breaks of the upper limbs is a commonplace medical practice (5,6,7).
-Further, it is well accepted that PEMFs effectively relieve chronic bony pain with side effects (8).
+Today in 2021 the use of “electrical stimulation” to help resolve non-union fractures where fracture healing is impaired, and to heal breaks of the upper limbs is a commonplace medical practice (5,6,7).
+Further, it is well accepted that PEMFs effectively relieve chronic bony pain without side effects (8).

 Can Pulsed Electromagnetic Fields (PEMFs) help prevent and treat osteoporosis?